 What I do want to mention is the soulmate myth of the one-and-only.
 Doesn’t that seem bleak?
 So you only have this “ONE” soulmate in life.
-Who the hell is your soulmate?
+So who and where the hell is your one mythical soulmate?
 What if you missed your opportunity with them?
 What if fate messed up and never brought you two together?
 What if you made the wrong choice?
 These endless questions create this unsurmountable pressure that you better get it right or else your happily-ever-after is doomed.
-It’s like you’re chasing after this ideal image of a perfect partner in your dream relationship that is always rainbows-and-unicorns every day.
+It’s like you’re chasing after this ideal image of a perfect partner in your dream relationship and living life like it's always rainbows-and-unicorns every day.

 Can we please reprogram that myth in your mind?

 You have more than one.

 Now doesn’t that feel so much better?
 (Did you just do a little sigh of relief?)

 Don’t put so much pressure on someone needing to “be” your soulmate.
 That person doesn't have to be your one-and-only-soul match.
 You don’t need to require perfection from them.
 It’s when you drop all these relationship expectations and assumptions that you can transparently cocreate the relationship you truly desire with your partner.

 Let’s see soulmates differently

 Your partner can “become” your soulmate.
 Things don't need to all magically click into place immediately for things to feel meant to be.